stateful/docs.runme.dev/docs/configuration/auto-save.md

 ---
-runme:
-  id: 01HFRZ3233HSQ0NVJB9BE682G5
-  version: v3
-sidebar_position: 5
-title: Auto-Save Feature
+title: Auto-Save
 ---

-# Auto-Save Feature
+# Auto-Save

 The Runme auto-save feature efficiently saves and manages your commands and executed cells for future reference.
-This feature automatically records and saves every change and activity within your cell without manual intervention.
-This allows you to focus on your task and easily share your runbook with team members without worrying about losing your commands.

-## **How Runme Auto-Save Feature Works**

-The Runme auto-save feature goes beyond saving commands.
-It removes the need to manually save each cell or output you generate.

-**Here’s how it works**: With the auto-save feature activated, when you run a command within your Runme cell, a Session Ouputs file is automatically generated.
+When you run a command within your Runme Notebook, a Session Ouputs file is automatically generated.
 This captures a complete copy of the original Markdown document, along with the generated outputs, details on when each cell was run, the time it took to run the cell, and exit codes.
-With the Session Outputs generated, you can turn your command with the generated outputs into Runme gist if you ever want to.
+You can also turn your command/generated outputs into a [Runme gist](/configuration/runme-gist).

-### **How to Enable Auto-Save**
+### **Enable Auto-Save**

 - Toggle Auto-Save On/Off: